How do I look after my newly planted borders

 Watering

 Perhaps the most important thing to remember is to check that the soil that your plants are growing in does not dry out.
 Plants drying out does not just happen when there is no rain, it also happens when there is plenty of windy weather which will make the plants and soil drier much quicker than usual.
-Water the borders once a week to enable them get their roots established into the surrounding soil.
-Make sure you drench the soil fully as lightly watering the surface will have the effect of only encouraging surface roots.
-Keep the soil moist but not soggy or waterlogged.

 When watering, use a fine sprinkler or a rose attachment to a watering can to apply water to the base of the plant.
 Avoid watering the plant itself if possible and give more attention to your plants at times of drought.